 Now let’s format our grid to suit desktop displays.

 We are going to use the prefix class ‘col-md-‘for our columns.
-It’s okay to work with ‘col-lg-‘or ‘col-xl’; there won’t be much of a different if the desktop screen is 1200px and above.
+It’s okay to work with ‘col-lg-‘or ‘col-xl’; there won’t be much of a difference if the desktop screen is 1200px and above.

 Now we need to style our grid a little to make it more presentable.
 See the code below and the final look when viewed on a desktop

 We just need to throw in some extra code to make our elements responsive on tablet screens.
 Tablets can display content in portrait or landscape view.
-Landscape will have a col-md- class while Portrait will have a col-sm- class.
+The landscape will have a col-md- class while Portrait will have a col-sm- class.

 Create two main column layouts using the class col-sm-6.
 Bootstrap will automatically display the remaining columns on the second row of the grid.
 Copy paste the below code to achieve